ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>
 ## What is Maté?
 Maté is a deep learning framework built upon Pytorch(and soon Tensorflow).
 It is a package and project manager for deep learning projects.
 With Maté you can add neural network dependencies such as CNN, RNN, Transformer, and ViT variants to your projects with a simple command line.
-As a project manager, Maté trains and evaluates models; it is built for experimenting with various architectures on different datasets while being fully reproducible.
+As a project manager, Maté trains, evaluates models and keep tracks of your numerous experiments.
 Mate adds the source code of the dependencies to your project, making it fully customizable.

-Maté is an experimental deep learning framework built for researchers.
-Maté tries to remove the boilerplate code you need to write for just saving weights, visualizing metrics, or running training.

 ### A word of notice
 This project is still in its early stages and is not ready for production.
 Some features are not yet implemented, and some are not yet stable.

 ## HelloMatéWorld
-Maté reads a `mate.json` configuration filw and runs the experiment of the configu.
-In this file you can select tasks, models, optimizers, and datasets e.g., Classification ResNet Adam ImageNet.
+Maté reads a `mate.json` configuration filw and runs the experiment.
+In this file you can select tasks, models, optimizers, and datasets e.g.,
 ```
 {
 	"batch_size": 32,